 - Face-to-face session in LIB 222: Monday, November 4th, 2019 10:00am-12:00pm

 - Asynchronous session via iLearn: 1-2 hours of work anytime between 11/4 - 11/8

 - Synchronous session via Zoom: Friday, November 8th, 2019 10:00-11:00am

 QLT Online Teaching Lab

-The QLT Online Teaching Lab launches June 10, 2019.
-You'll choose your own learning experiences from a modular selection of small topics.
+You'll choose your own learning experiences from a modular selection of small, standalone topics.
 Everything is optional and it’s up to you to decide how and when you would like to engage.
 You'll have open access to Lab resources to explore at your own pace and receive feedback on submitted work, if you choose.

 Questions?
 Email firstname.lastname@example.org.